JLWilliAnts/JLWilliAnts.github.io/AboutMe/index.md

 Nowadays, in addition to collecting supplies, I sometimes also take a camera into the field because **I am an amateur photographer**.
 I don't have a whole lot of fancy equipment, but I got my first and only DSLR in 2009.
 Perhaps someday soon I will invest in new equipment.

-When I am not outdoors or working, I also enjoy spending my free time **playing tabletop and video games**.
+When I am not outdoors, I also enjoy spending my free time **playing tabletop and video games**.

 **I am also a tech geek** and cannot resist powerful computers and fancy gadgets.